davxy/datawok-posts/posts/zk-proof.md

 ![sigma-protocol](/companions/zk-proofs/sigma-protocol.png)

-The names of these steps were chosen to reflect their functional roles in the execution of typical proofs, particularly in the `ZK` context.
+The names of these steps were chosen to reflect their functional roles in the execution of typical proofs, particularly in the ZK context.
 For the moment the detailed mechanics and purpose of each step are left open.

-This type of protocols is the most widespread when comes to `ZKP`, indeed every protocol which will be analyzed in the `ZKP` examples section is a *sigma protocol*.
+This type of protocols is the most widespread when comes to ZKP, indeed every protocol which will be analyzed in the ZKP examples section is a *sigma protocol*.

 For completeness, note that some sources describe sigma protocols with just